ankitvashishta/system-design/problems/url-shortening-service.md

 - The only relationship between records is between registered user & the short URL created.
 - A NoSQL DB choice would be easy to scale
 - For SQL base, sharding can also work.

+### Data Partitioning

+- Range based partitioning
+  - Store URLs in separate partitions based on a range of first letter
+- Hashing
+  - Calculate the hash of the short URL, and using this, determine the partition to use
+  - Use consistent hashing

+### Cache

+- Eviction Policy
+  - Use LRU(Least recently used) URL to delete
+- Cache Update
+  - If a URL is not found in Cache, hit DB and pass the entry to cache.

 ## Summary :
 1. New URLs : 100 URLs per second : 250 million new URL per month